pranshu-raj-211/leaderboard/README.md

 (Optional) Configure the application in `config.yaml`:

-To checkout the Grafana dashboard, run the app and go to `http://localhost:3000`, login with the default Grafan username and password (admin).
+To checkout the Grafana dashboard, run the app and go to `http://localhost:3000`, login with the default Grafana username and password (admin).

 ## API Endpoints